m1kadev/gijs6.nl/blueprints/blog/posts/modular-flask.md

         print(f"An error occurred while trying to load {bp} as a blueprint: {e}")
 ```

-And the URl prefixes are just based on the folder names, so you don't have to declare names everywhere.
+And the URL prefixes are just based on the folder names, so you don't have to declare names everywhere.

 ## Final thoughts

 If you're using Flask for anything complex, just use blueprints.
-Don't wait until you have huge single Python file that somehow became your entire backend.
+Don't wait until you have a huge single Python file that somehow became your entire backend.

 Modularizing your Flask project doesn't just make the code cleaner, it makes it more enjoyable to work on.
 Which, if you've ever had to debug an endpoint in a 1.4k-line Python file, you know is kind of a big deal.